rozek/PEP/README.md

 PEP development ceased in 2018.
 A few minor maintenance patches have been pushed since then, and the latest version (0.5.3) has been published to [npm](https://www.npmjs.com/package/pepjs).
 However, native support for Pointer Events is relatively good in most browsers at this point - see [caniuse: Pointer Events](https://caniuse.com/pointer).
 This project is now archived.

+> **Important note: this fork is practically identical to [the original repository](https://github.com/rozek/PEP) and has only been created in order to publish a minified version of "PEP" as an npm module - all credits still go to [the original authors](https://github.com/jquery-archive/PEP/blob/master/AUTHORS.txt)**

 ## Getting Started

 1. Place the PEP script in the document head